 Packing for 10 days in Europe in only a small carry on.
 Can you do it?
 I did and here is how…

 First I went pin crazy.
 I am terrible at putting together capsule wardrobes so I go straight to the experts and copy them.
-Here is some of the inspiration that I found:
+You will see my favorite inspiration in the three capsule packing lists below!

 Shop These Looks (Similar + Cheaper!)-

-This one looks most like the bag that I packed for Europe.
-Except I leave my wedges at home.
+While I do love the edgy outfits above, the capsule below best represents what I packed for Europe.
+The only difference is that I leave my wedges at home.
 I have found the cobblestone is not very forgiving to a woman in heels.
-You can find most of these items above.
-But a few of my MUST HAVES include this cute black Maxi, these comfy faux leather pants, these super cute gladiator sandals, and these gorgeous flats.
+You can find most of these items below.
+But a few of my MUST HAVES include this cute black Maxi, these comfy faux leather pants, these super cute gladiator sandals, and these fun flats.

-This helped me pack for the warmer weather I expect on our short jaunt to Rome and it worked perfect.
-When we were in Rome the weather was quite hot as it was for our Mediterranean Cruise.
+We were only in Rome for a short jaunt, but this list gave me some great inspiration for warm weather clothing.
+When we were in Rome the weather was pretty hot, just like it was for our Mediterranean Cruise.
 These outfits were ideal.
-These boyfriend jeans are my FAV (and they’re on SALE), this dress I own in multiple colors bc you can throw it in your purse, and you’ll definitely want to own these sandals (I have had mine for 4 years and they are still like new).
+These boyfriend jeans are my FAV (and they’re on SALE).
+This dress I own in multiple colors and just throw in my purse when using it as a bathing suit cover, and you definitely should own a pair of these sandals (I have had mine for 4 years and they are still like new).

 Shop These Looks (Similar + Cheaper!)-